 Danya Hammoud is a Lebanese choreographer and performer.
 In her previous works Meen el Battal?
 S’approcher, Mahalli, Quatorze tours and Untitled she convinced the audience with her haunting presence, decided minimalism and high charisma.
 Her choreographies are extremely delicate and reach a concise social relevance.
 Her artistic, political and social work manifests itself as well in the Beirut based organization Zoukak, which she co-founded and worked with from 2007-2014.

 The performer and choreographer Boyzie Cekwana is considered to be one of the important and internationally successful voices in the performing arts in Southern Africa.
-With his productions Brother, Brother, African Odyssée, in ux controls: I wanna be wanna be, On the 12th night of never, I will not be held black, In case of re, run for the elevator and The Last King of Kakfontein he has celebrated worldwide success.
+With his productions Brother, Brother, African Odyssée, in UX controls: I wanna be, On the 12th night of never, I will not be held black, In case of re, run for the elevator and The Last King of Kakfontein he has celebrated worldwide success.
 His work is a fusion of contemporary dance, words, melodies, imagery and movement that stem from the activist and protest movements of the townships.
-And so an aesthetic is created that, equally in form and in content, places itself in artistic identity, power, and a forceful anti-colonialism.
+And so anaesthetic is created that, equally in form and in content, places itself in artistic identity, power, and a forceful anti-colonialism.

 About the performance:

 In the American Midwest of the 1880s, white men would conceal bottles of illicit alcohol in boot tops when going to trade with Native Americans (an effective strategy of neutralizing recalcitrant Natives by intoxication). ‹Bootlegging› then was born.
 With the advent of Prohibition, in the 1920s, the term got inducted into the American vocabulary.